polarispw/polarispw.github.io/content/about/experience.md

     description: |2-
         Responsibilities include:

-        * Pretrained models' high-performance deployment on smartphones
+        * Pretrained models' high-performance deployment on smartphones.
-        * Investigate the technical solutions of LLM's deployment on smart devices.
-The project has been approved for establishment
+        * Investigate techniques for LLM's deployment on smart devices, including compression and framework, the project of which has been released as AndesGPT🤖 in ColorOS.
-        * Efficient Matmul kernel for the self-developed framework
+        * Efficient GEMM kernel for the self-developed framework.

   - title: TA of Computer System (22fall)
     company: Dept. of Artificial Intelligence, Northeastern University